 Together with Joachim Gross, we have shown in 2016 that each brain area has its own characteristic mix of brain rhythms.
 The auditory cortex for example has prominent delta, theta and beta rhythms, which make it ideally suited to process speech!
+Building on the finding that brain areas show distinct rhythmic activity, we now look into the inter-individual variability of these brain rhythms, and how they might influence speech comprehension and music skills.

 head of the lab

-I have been a Lecturer (Assistant Professor) at the University of Dundee since January 2019.
+I have been a Lecturer (Assistant Professor) and now Reader (Associate Professor) at the University of Dundee since January 2019.
 Before that, I was a postdoc at the Centre for Cognitive Neuroimaging at Glasgow University, and did my PhD at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, Germany.
 I am mostly interested in how low-level acoustic properties of speech and music shape our neural processing and the role of intrinsic (spontaneous) brain rhythms.
 I have been working with amazing colleagues and mentors, such as Joachim Gross (Glasgow & Muenster), Christoph Kayser (Glasgow & Bielefeld), Nathan Weisz (Salzburg), Johanna Rimmele (Frankfurt & NYC) and Christian Keitel (Glasgow & Stirling).

 Hello!
 My name is Teodora Mustanova and currently I am a Level 2 student in Psychology.
 My goal in life is to achieve every difficult goal I set to myself and to find a way to make a wish real.
 This keeps me really energetic all the time and increase my motivation and ambition a lot.